 Most ear infections go away on their own.
-You can treat your child at home with an over-the-counter pain reliever like acetaminophen (such as Tylenol), a warm washcloth on the ear, and rest.
-Your doctor may give you eardrops that can help your child's pain.
-Be safe with medicines.
-Read and follow all instructions on the label.
+You can treat them at home with an over-the-counter pain reliever like acetaminophen (such as Tylenol), a warm washcloth on the ear, and rest.
+Your doctor may give you eardrops that can help with pain.

 Health Tools help you make wise health decisions or take action to improve your health.

 Middle ear infections are caused by bacteria and viruses.
 Bacteria cause many ear infections.

 Inflammation and fluid buildup can occur without infection and cause a feeling of stuffiness in the ears.
 This is known as otitis media with effusion.

 Some things that increase your child's risk of a middle ear infection are out of your control.
 These include: